 Split testing or A/B testing can be a great way to learn more about your audience wants and further refine your content marketing strategy – and a little goes a long, especially at the beginning of launching a content marketing campaign.

 Read this A/B testing guide to learn more about getting started.

 There are many content marketing experts writing about how to optimize your content marketing campaigns and strategies – there’s no lack of advice out there on the web, but of course, not all of it is right for your brand.

-The best way to get content marketing advice (besides reading our blog of course) is to check out what a variety of content market experts are saying about their field and how it will change and evolve in 2020 and the upcoming years.
+The best way to get content marketing advice (besides reading our blog of course) is to check out what a variety of content market experts are saying about their field and how it will change and evolve in the upcoming years.